uwcartlab/webmapping/Chapter11/readme.md

     };

-In Example 2.6, within the `setLabel()` function, we first create an HTML string containing an `<h1>` element with the selected attribute value and a `<b>` element with the attribute name (lines 4-5).
+In Example 2.6, within the `setLabel()` function, first create an HTML string containing an `<h1>` element with the selected attribute value and a `<b>` element with the attribute name (lines 4-5).
 If these elements needed attributes, it quickly becomes unwieldy to include them in an HTML string, but since they do not, writing an HTML string is a handy shortcut.
-Next, we create the actual label `<div>` element, giving it `class` and `id` attributes and assigning our HTML string with the `.html()` operator (lines 8-12).
-Finally, we add a child `<div>` to the label to contain the name of the selected region.
+Next, create the actual label `<div>` element, giving it `class` and `id` attributes and assigning our HTML string with the `.html()` operator (lines 8-12).
+Finally, add a child `<div>` to the label to contain the name of the selected region.

-Since we want our label to show up whenever the user highlights a region or bar, we now can call `setLabel()` from within `highlight()`, passing it the `props` variable as a parameter.
+Since we want our label to show up whenever the user highlights a region or bar, now can call `setLabel()` from within `highlight()`, passing it the `props` variable as a parameter.
 To make sure our labels do not stack up in the DOM, we need to remove each new label on `dehighlight()` as well (Example 2.7).

 ###### Example 2.7: Removing the info label on dehighlight in _main.js_